-We finished 2019 with book value per share of \$1,024 and adjusted book value per share of \$1,018, increases of 14% and 15% from the prior year.
-Excluding the gain from the MediaAlpha transaction in February 2019, BVPS and ABVPS each grew 8%.
+We finished 2020 with book value per share of \$1,259 and adjusted book value per share of \$1,264, increases of 23% and 24% from the prior year, respectively.
 We focus management on growing ABVPS because we believe that, in the long term, growth in market value per share will follow growth in ABVPS.
-In 2019, our one-year total shareholder return was 30.2%.
-Each of our main operating businesses performed well this year, and our total investment portfolio returned 20.4% (15.5% excluding the gain from the MediaAlpha transaction).
-A very satisfying result.